proglang/ldgv/README.md

 ### Integrating and using the generated C code

-Every top level definition in the source file will correspond to a symbol of type `LDST_fp0_t` (see `LDST.h`) with `ldst__` prepended.
-If the name contains underscores or primes it will undergo additional transformations.
+Every top level definition in the source file will correspond to a symbol of type `LDST_fp0_t` (see `LDST.h`) with `ldst_` prepended.
+Additional transformations are applied to support primes in function names: a `q` is replaced by `qq` and a prime is replaced by `qQ`.

-Such a function should *not* be called directly but only through `ldst_fork` due to the interaction with the scheduler when using channel operations.
-There exist `ldst_run` and `ldst_main` to help with the execution of top level functions which don't exist as closures.
+The top-level functions should *not* be called directly but only through `LDST_fork` due to the interaction with the scheduler when using channel operations.
+There exist `LDST_run` and `LDST_main` to help with the execution of top level functions which don't exist as closures.
 See `LDST.h` for documentation of these.

-Using the option `-m IDENT / --main=IDENT` with the command line C backend emit a `main(void)` function at the end of the resulting C code which executes `IDENT` and prints the result.
+Using the option `-m IDENT / --main=IDENT` with the command line C backend emit a `int main(void)` function at the end of the resulting C code which executes `IDENT` and prints the result.
 See the output of `$LDGV compile --help` for more information.